-Land owner Test Valley Borough Council

-Council Ward Winton Ward

-Elected members Councillor Rebecca Meyer (Independent) Councillor Richard Rowles (Andover Alliance)

-Size of the reserve 8.87 hectares

-Location Map See page 8

-Site Map See page 9

-Access and car parking The car park is accessed off of Barlows La

-- Access and car parking The car park is accessed off of Barlows Lane.
+Land owner Test Valley Borough Council Council Ward Winton Ward Elected members Councillor Alexander Gillies (Conservative) Councillor Lisa Matthews(Conservative) Size of the reserve 8.87 hectares Location Map See page 8 Site Map See page 9 Access and car parking The car park is accessed off of Barlows Lane.
 Pedestrian access is from Barlows Lane, along the cycle path from Rooksbury Road, from Watermills Park and also from Sainsbury's Close.
-(See Page 9). - Reserve facilities There are wooden benches around the lakes connected by a network of Disability Discrimination Act (DDA) compliant paths and bridges around the majority of the site.
-Raised boardwalks have been constructed where water levels rise and create waterlogged areas. - Natural environment The River Anton flows through the Reserve with redundant stew ponds along either side of the main channel, with two smaller channels diverging from main river.
+(See Page 9).
+Reserve facilities There are wooden benches around the lakes connected by a network of Disability Discrimination Act (DDA) compliant paths and bridges around the majority of the site.
+Raised boardwalks have been constructed where water levels rise and create waterlogged areas.
+Natural environment The River Anton flows through the Reserve with redundant stew ponds along either side of the main channel, with two smaller channels diverging from main river.
 There are small patches of chalk grassland interspaced with areas of woodland and shrubs.
 There is cycle and pedestrian access with a 'dogs-on-lead' policy covering the whole site.

-Fishing Fishing is permitted on Mill Lake only on a dayticket system obtainable from Challis Tackle, Mylen Road, Andover and OJ's Fishing Tackle and Bait, Unit 103, The Commercial Centre, Picket Piece, Andover.
+Fishing Fishing is permitted on Mill Lake only on a day- ticket system obtainable from Challis Tackle, Mylen Road, Andover and OJ's Fishing Tackle and Bait, Unit 103, The Commercial Centre, Picket Piece, Andover.
 Season tickets are available from Test Valley Borough Council, Beech Hurst, Weyhill Road, Andover.